AddisonPrairie/WebGPU-Voxel-Fractals/README.md

 ![](https://live.staticflickr.com/65535/53117447736_b4a2a23fe7_c.jpg)<br><br>
 ![](https://live.staticflickr.com/65535/53117446946_827ffd6cb8_c.jpg)<br><br>

-The rendering code was written by me (Addison Prairie).
+The rendering code was written by me.
 It consists of a few fragment shaders for raytracing, sample accumulation, and post processing.
 It uses [glMatrix](https://github.com/toji/gl-matrix) for JS linear algebra operations.
 Other attributions for specific functions can be found in the source code.